 The Great Customer Loyalty Points Debate

-If you have pondered the future (and potential extinction) of points-based customer loyalty programs, it’s worth taking note of a debate that briefly raged at the recent Loyalty Academy Conference hosted by The Wise Marketer.
+If you have pondered the future (and potential extinction) of points-based customer loyalty programs, it’s worth taking note of a debate that briefly raged at a Loyalty Academy Conference hosted by The Wise Marketer.

 Loyalty Academy, a newer entry to the loyalty space, is an annual confab of loyalty practitioners from 16 countries gathering to share best practices and discuss the future of customer retention and engagement.
 This year’s event also proved to be the perfect forum for an Oxford-style debate that posed a question on many loyalty marketers’ minds: